-If our plan says no to your appeal, you then choose whether to accept this decision or continue by making another appeal.
-If you decide to go on to a Level 2 Appeal, the Independent Review Organization reviews the decision our plan made when we said no to your first appeal.
+If we say no to your appeal, you then choose whether to accept this decision or continue by making another appeal.
+If you decide to go on to a Level 2 Appeal, the Independent Review Organization reviews the decision we made when we said no to your first appeal.
 This organization decides whether the decision we made should be changed.

-LegalThe formal name for the "Independent ReviewTermsOrganization" is the "Independent ReviewEntity."
+Legal The formal name for the "Independent Review Terms Organization" is the "Independent Review Entity."
 It is sometimes called the "IRE."

-Step 1: To make a Level 2 Appeal, you must contact the Independent Review Organization and ask for a review of your case.
+Step 1: To make a Level 2 Appeal, you (or your representative or your doctor or other prescriber) must contact the Independent Review Organization and ask for a review of your case.

-- If our plan says no to your Level 1 Appeal, the written notice we send you will include instructions on how to make a Level 2 Appeal with the Independent Review Organization.
+- If we say no to your Level 1 Appeal, the written notice we send you will include instructions on how to make a Level 2 Appeal with the Independent Review Organization.
 These instructions will tell who can make this Level 2 Appeal, what deadlines you must follow, and how to reach the review organization. - When you make an appeal to the Independent Review Organization, we will send the information we have about your appeal to this organization.
 This information is called your "case file."
 You have the right to ask us for a copy of your case file.
-We are allowed to charge you a fee for copying and sending this information to you.

-• You have a right to give the Independent Review Organization additional information to support your appeal.
+We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the Independent Review Organization additional information to support your appeal.